 Authorship: DuJAL requires that all those listed as authors made a substantial contribution to the article submitted and that no-one who made a substantial contribution is omitted as author (e.g. in work that is (partly) based on student graduate work, we expect these students to be included as co-authors).
 Authors must be human and must have full intellectual ownership of the manuscript they submit and must take full responsibility for its contents.
 DuJAL requires the inclusion of author contributions and acknowledgements in the published manuscript on the basis of the Contributor Role Taxonomy (CRediT) taxonomy (Brand et al. 2015).
 More information can be found here.
 Manuscripts that are submitted should be approved by all authors.

 AI-based technology and authorship: All authors must be human.
 The use of AI-based generative technology is allowed, but only as a helping tool.
 The use of such technologies needs to be stipulated honestly and transparently upon acceptance in a Statement of Technology Use, and be explained in a justification section.
+More information about how to report the use of technologies can be found here.

 Reviewing: Submissions submitted to DuJAL are subject to double-blind peer review.
 Each manuscript is assigned to one of the members of the editorial board.
 We normally seek the advice of two anonymous, knowledgeable external reviewers.
 Reviewers are asked to consider the following points: